Problem Package Format

 Arguments Description

-case_sensitive indicates that comparisons should be case-sensitive.
+case_sensitive indicates that comparisons should be case-sensitive (see below for details).

 float_relative_tolerance ε indicates that floating-point tokens should be accepted if they are within relative error ≤ ε (see below for details).